xelalexv/dregsy/README.md

 ```

+### Caveats

+When syncing via a *Docker* relay, do not use the same *Docker* daemon for building local images (even better: don't use it for anything else but syncing).
+There is a risk that the reference to a locally built image clashes with the shorthand notation for a reference to an image on `docker.io`.
+E.g. if you built a local image `busybox`, then this would be indistinguishable from the shorthand `busybox` pointing to `docker.io/library/busybox`.
+One way to avoid this is to use `registry.hub.docker.com` instead of `docker.io` in references, which would never get shortened.
+If you're not syncing from/to `docker.io`, then all of this is not a concern.

 ### Repository Validation & Client Authentication with TLS

 When connecting to source and target repository servers, TLS validation is performed to verify the identity of a server.
 If you're using self-signed certificates for a repo server, or a server's certificate cannot be validated with the CA bundle available on your system, you need to provide the required CA certs.
 (The *dregsy* *Docker* image includes the CA bundle from the official `golang` image).
 Also, if a repo server requires client authentication, i.e. mutual TLS, you need to provide an appropriate client key & cert pair.